tve/blog/content/2018/spi-kills-lora.md

 just to the radio, under the assumption that it's just the SPI bus that matters and that I can decouple power sufficiently.
 The other would be to break things up and use separate PCBs and uCs for radio vs. display, etc.

+Sometimes accidents happen, as described in the [next post](/2018/saltwater-electronics)